Derius Swinton II

-Derius Swinton II (April 26, 1985) is an American football coach who is the interim special teams coordinator for the Las Vegas Raiders.
-He previously served as an assistant coach for the Arizona Cardinals, Detroit Lions, Chicago Bears, San Francisco 49ers, Denver Broncos Los Angeles Chargers and Kansas City Chiefs.
+Derius Swinton II (born April 26, 1985) is an American football coach who was most recently the senior assistant special teams coach for the Pittsburgh Steelers of the National Football League (NFL).
+He previously served as an assistant coach for the Arizona Cardinals, Detroit Lions, Chicago Bears, San Francisco 49ers, Denver Broncos, Los Angeles Chargers, Kansas City Chiefs, and Las Vegas Raiders.

 Early years

 Swinton played college football at Hampton University from 2003 to 2006.
 He finished his college career with 103 tackles, 19 passes defensed and eight interceptions.

 Coaching career

 Tennessee

 In 2007, Swinton became a defensive graduate assistant at Tennessee and would stay in that role all the way through the 2008 season.

 St. Louis Rams

 In 2009, Swinton was hired by the St. Louis Rams as the special teams quality control coach, he maintained that role for three seasons, before being let go after the 2011 season.

 Kansas City Chiefs

 In 2012, Swinton had been offered another job in the same role by the Kansas City Chiefs.
 He worked with Kansas City's newly hired offensive quality control coach, Jim Bob Cooter, who he was familiar with from his days at Tennessee.